 Adobe, the Adobe logo, Acrobat, the Adobe PDF logo, Distiller and Reader are registered trademarks or trademarks of Adobe Systems Inc. in the U.S. and other countries.

-For more copyright information, in SolidWorks see Help > About SolidWorks.
+For more SolidWorks[®] copyright information, see Help > About SolidWorks.

 Copyright Notices for SolidWorks Simulation Products

 Portions of this software © 2008 Solversoft Corporation.